codecounselor/codecounselor.github.io/_drafts/2015-11-05-agile-testing.md

 3. there are no surprises at the end of a sprint or release

 ## Who is responsible for quality?
 The entire team is responsible for the quality of the product, at every increment.
 In agile, testing is no longer the full responsibility of the quality analyst.
+The diverse skillset of the entire cross functional agile team is required to ensure that the automated test strategy is robust and maintainable.
+Often times teams get off to a rapid start with automation only to discover that they are swallowed up trying to maintain their tests.
+This can be avoided by applying engineering practices like incremental design and refactoring, as well as by addressing the concerns raised in the getting started section below.

 ## What does testing look like on an agile team?
 Testing should take on many forms.
 Test Driven Development (TDD) is a popular Extreme Programming (XP) practice that can be applied at each of the following levels: